pratiksh404/adminetic/README.md

 Note: If we enable migrate_wth_dummy in adminetic config file dummy data are seeded on migration.
 Then above command can be avoided.

 Use adminetic auth route.
-`Note: Version v1.7.2 and greater will have necessary dependencies already implement` In web.php paste following
+In web.php paste following

 ```sh